sudarshanvenkatesh13/plum-claims-processor/README.md

 - Confidence score
 - Full per-agent trace with expandable panels showing each agent's internal reasoning

+### Sample Documents

+Navigate to `/documents` to download realistic Indian medical documents (prescriptions, hospital bills, lab reports).
+Upload these on the submission page to test real GPT-4o Vision document processing.

 ### Eval Suite

 Navigate to `/eval`.
 Click **Run All 12 Test Cases** to execute the full evaluation suite — cases run one at a time with a live progress indicator.
 Click any completed row to expand the full trace.
 Individual cases can also be re-run via the **Run** button on each row.